Eggless Chocolate Chip Cookies

 Tightly pack light brown sugar.

-Bake cookies until they are just set in the middle.
+Bake the eggless chocolate chip cookies until they are just set in the middle.
 They will firm up slightly while cooling.

 How to Serve & Store